GSA/ficam-playbooks/_playbooks/playbook-pam.md

 |   **Accidental**  |   Lack of awareness regarding policies, procedures, and technical competencies. | 1.
 Unknowingly install unapproved software.<br>2.
 Use privileged accounts for anything other than official administrative actions.<br>3.
 A privileged user accidentally deletes all data with a single command. |
 |   **Complacent**  |   Overall lax or careless approach to security. | 1.
 Create user accounts and assign privileges without the appropriate review and approval.<br>2.
 Share system account passwords. |
 |   **Malicious**   |  Intentionally disrupt, threaten, or endanger an organization's activities or assets. | 1.
 Unwanted, purposeful disclosure or theft of information.<br>2.
 Introduce malicious code, malware, Trojan horse, viruses.<br>3.
 Destroy or modify system audit logs. |

+{% include alert-error.html heading= "Insider Threat Mitigation" content= "Because of privileged users' elevated access, unwanted behavior by these individuals can significantly compromise agency assets or operations.
+As a result, privileged user management is a cornerstone of insider threat mitigation." %}

 ### Account Compromise
 An account compromise is the unauthorized use of an account to perform an unwanted behavior.
 Each category of insider threat and account compromised is linked to unwanted behavior.